Machine Learning and Control: Foundations, Advances, and Perspectives: Shallow neural networks.

 Cybenko's result complements the pioneering work of Norbert Wiener in his renowned paper on Tauberian theorems \cite{wiener1932tauberian}.
 In \cite{wiener1932tauberian}, a simplified version of the ansatz \eqref{eq:NN_shallow} is considered: the activation function is a Gaussian $G$ defined in $\R^d$ (whose Fourier transform, a Gaussian as well, never vanishes), the scaling parameter $a_j$ is omitted, and consequently, $b_j\in \R^{d}$.
 This leads to a reduced formulation

-In Cybenko?s formulation (as in \eqref{eq:NN_shallow}), the Gaussian activation is replaced by a one-dimensional sigmoidal function designed to mimic the on-off behavior of biological neurons.
+In Cybenko's formulation (as in \eqref{eq:NN_shallow}), the Gaussian activation is replaced by a one-dimensional sigmoidal function designed to mimic the on-off behavior of biological neurons.
 To accommodate this change, Cybenko introduces a scaling factor $a_j$, which is not required in Wiener's one.

 These two models are prototypes in nonlinear approximation theory, given that the ansatz depends not only on the amplitude parameters $w_j$, which enter linearly as multiplicative weights, but also nonlinearly on the parameters $a_j$ and $b_j$.
 This is in contrast with the classical models of linear approximation theory, such as polynomial approximation (Stone--Weierstrass), Fourier series, wavelets, or the finite element method (FEM).